vskrachkov/sql/README.md

 `datadir` folder is in gitignore, so create this directory on the same lavel as `scripts` and `dumps`, all databese files will be stored there.
 Take in mind that if you change parameters with wich run docker containers you need also change them in `config.py`

+For connecting to container shell:

+    docker exec -it container-name bash